 Team Antigua Atlantic Rowers

-January 13, 2018 – Team Antigua Atlantic Rowers comprising Eli Fuller, Scott Potter, John Watt and Nico Pshoyos set a national rowing record for crossing the Atlantic Ocean of thirty (30) days, two hours (2) and twelve (12) minutes.
+January 13, 2018 – Team Antigua Atlantic Rowers comprising Eli Fuller, Scott Potter, John Watt and Nico Pshoyos set a national rowing record for crossing the Atlantic Ocean in thirty (30) days, two hours (2) and twelve (12) minutes.

 The team was the second team from Antigua and Barbuda to have participated in the annual Talisker Whiskey Atlantic Campaign race from La Gomera, Spain to English Harbour, Antigua.

 Of the journey, captain of the team Eli Fuller recounted “We always knew it would be difficult, but it was a lot harder than we anticipated,” said Fuller.
 “It was tough.
-You’d be really cold rowing and your fingers are numb, the water drips down your chest into your pants and then after your shift you have to sleep in the wet.
+You’d be really cold rowing and your fingers are numb, the water drips down your chest into your pants, and then after your shift you have to sleep in the wet.
 You think it can’t get any worse.”

 Team members recall being motivated by the notion that they were rowing home to a fantastic welcome.
 They were not disappointed.